Sleep Apnoea & Snoring Treatment Singapore

 Where obstruction has a clear anatomical cause, surgery can deliver lasting improvement.
 Procedures are selected based on where the obstruction lies and may include septoplasty to correct a deviated nasal septum, turbinate reduction, tonsillectomy, palate surgery, or tongue base procedures.
 Dr Prasad will explain which options are relevant to your anatomy and what realistic outcomes to expect.

-How long is recovery after airway surgery?
+What is the recovery timeline for airway surgery?